GRD-1/CueCards-backend-demo/README.md

 ``` bash
 $ sudo chmod -R u=rwX,go=rX db
 ```
-The documentation will be available at: http://localhost:8080/
+The documentation will be available at: https://localhost:8080/

-### Release history
+### Releases
-For releases, I use "Major.Minor.Patch" notation.
-The history of changes is here: ./CHANGELOG.md
+For releases, I use "Major.Minor.Patch" notation along with a <a href="https://github.com/semantic-release-bot" target="_blank">semantic-release-bot</a>.
+A history of changes is here: [./CHANGELOG.md](CHANGELOG.md)